brainboxdotcc/DPP/docpages/example_programs/misc/using-emojis.md

 \image html using_emojis2.png

 Finally, select menus.
-They're lists that let you select an option with an emoji each and are an optional part of a message.
 These guys are covered \ref components3 "here".
 They require emoji components (name, ID, animated state) to come separately.
-Also, if the emoji you're using isn't animated, you don't have to specify that.
-If your emoji is unicode, the ID is optional, too, since both are defaulted to none (0/false).
+If the emoji you're using isn't animated, you don't have to specify that.
+If your emoji is unicode, it doesn't even have an ID, so you only put the character, since both animated state and ID are defaulted to none (false/0).

 \include{cpp} using_emojis3.cpp